 THOMAS User Manual - THDA provided document that gives guidance on the registration and application submission cycles in the THOMAS System.
+The THOMAS User Manual is incorporated into this QAP by this reference as if set forth in this QAP verbatim.

-Total Development Cost - The total of actual costs associated with new construction or rehabilitation development activities.
+Total Development Cost - The total of actual costs associated with new construction or rehabilitation development activities, as determined to be reasonable by THDA, in its sole discretion.

-Visitability - Design requirements implementing features which make a home accessible, visitable and convenient for everyone.
+Visitability - Design requirements implementing features that make a home accessible, visitable and convenient for everyone.
 MTBA developments are required to meet Visitability design requirements when the proposed development includes single family units, duplexes, triplexes and townhomes.
 To meet Visitability design requirements the proposed development must include: